By Emily D.

 Routine Care Add-Ons

 Wellness plans covering vaccinations, flea prevention, and dental cleanings can be bundled with accident/illness policies.
 These usually operate on a reimbursement model too, often with a separate deductible.
-If you already use a dog subscription box for treats and grooming supplies, check whether those costs could be offset by a wellness plan.
+If you already use a dog best dog subscription boxes for treats and grooming supplies, check whether those costs could be offset by a wellness plan.

 Waiting Periods